LivingWithHippos/unchained-bot/README.md

 Don't use git:
 * download this repository as a zip file ("Clone Or Download" on the right and then "Download ZIP")
 * extract it somewhere

+#### 2. Create your telegram bot

+Follow the [official instructions](https://core.telegram.org/bots#6-botfather) to chat with the BotFather, choose a name, a username, and get your bot's token.

 ####  3. Save your bot's token
  Create a file named `config.json` under the root directory of the repository (unchained-bot).